 Art Against the Grain of “Collective Sisyphus”: The Case of Allan Sekula’s Ship of Fools / The Dockers’ Museum (2010-2013)

-Two PhD trajectories, a first one in art historical and a second, parallel one in curatorial research, are currently being carried out by Jeroen Verbeeck and Anja Isabel Schneider respectively.
-Both trajectories are supervised by prof. dr. Hilde Van Gelder together with dr. Mieke Bleyen (KU Leuven).
-For the trajectory in curatorial research, dr. Edwin Carels (M HKA) is a co-supervisor.
-A pioneering pilot project, it integrates the newly developing academic field of research-based curatorship at KU Leuven.
-Jeroen Verbeeck ‘s research will provide a profound art historical and theoretical interpretation of Ship of Fools / The Dockers’ Museum as an art work in its own right.
+Two PhD trajectories, a first one in art historical and a second, parallel one in Curatorial Research, have been carried out by Jeroen Verbeeck and Anja Isabel Schneider respectively.
+Both trajectories have been supervised by prof. dr. Hilde Van Gelder together with dr. Mieke Bleyen (KU Leuven).
+For the trajectory in Curatorial Research, dr. Edwin Carels (M HKA) has been a co-supervisor.
+A pioneering pilot project, it integrated through Anja Isabel Schneider’s project the newly developing academic field of research-based curatorship at KU Leuven.
+Jeroen Verbeeck, who died in 2019, pursued work on a profound art historical and theoretical interpretation of Ship of Fools / The Dockers’ Museum as an artwork in its own right.
+Sadly, he could not see his important research project to completion.

 This website is managed by the Museum of Modern Art, Antwerp.
 Use of this website is subject to the conditions and restrictions below and implies that the user agrees to the following disclaimer.
 The information found on this website is copyright free, unless otherwise indicated.
 This information is available free of charge, provided the source is cited and is copied for personal use only.